angsilin/Telegram-to-Google-Sheet/README.md

 Item description will be filled in the first empty row of the designated column, while Amount will be filled in the right column/cell.
 Last option selection will then be automatically filled in the next column/cell as well.

+---

+Before that, you need to allow your script to access Google Sheets and Google Drive on behalf of your service account:
+1. Go to the Google Cloud Console: Google Cloud Console
+2. Create a new project.
+3. Enable Google Sheets API and Google Drive API.
+4. Go to APIs & Services > Credentials.
+5. Click Create Credentials > Service Account.
+6. Download the JSON key file and store it in your project folder.
+7. Share your Google Sheet with your service account email which is found in the JSON file.

+On Terminal,
+pip install python-telegram-bot gspread oauth2client

+Have the following ready:
+1. Telegram Token (via BotFather)
+2. Google Sheet ID (Between /d/ and /edit of your Google Sheet)